-They work in various student-produced media, are members of student organizations, have internships, win tons of professional awards and get job offers.
+Journalism students work in various student-produced media, become members of student organizations, have internships, win professional awards and get job offers.

-Using the nation's newest, state-of-the-art newsroom, students produce stories for news websites (news.jrn.msu.edu, for example) and for radio and TV news shows.
-Some students create stories with avatars and virtual reality and learn motion capture to place audiences inside issues and events.
+Using the nation's newest, state-of-the-art newsroom, students produce stories for news Web sites and for radio and TV news shows.
+Some students create stories with augmented reality and learn motion capture to place audiences inside issues and events

-Our students learn valuable storytelling skills across media, and become critical thinkers, excellent writers and superb visual communicators.
-You will be prepared for the future of media and to be a leader in the field because of your flexibility.
-You can become an effective communicator in almost any industry.
+Students learn valuable storytelling skills across media, become critical thinkers, excellent writers. superb visual communicators, and effective communicators in any industry.
+They will be prepared for the future of media and be a leader in the field because of its flexibility.